 In 2004, Jo moved to the Midwest, where she made a conscious career choice to study the Holistic Arts.
 In January 2005 she began her holistic teaching career at a wellness center located in Kentucky while simultaneously diving into the writing of her first book.

-Over the course of the next year and a half she wrote most of Heaven In the Meat Packing District at diverse places such as a 1950's style ice cream parlor located inside an old train station in downtown Cincinnati, Hvar, Croatia and Vancouver, Canada.
+Over the course of the next year and a half she wrote most of her first fiction, Heaven In the Meat Packing District, at diverse places such as a 1950's style ice cream parlor located inside an old train station in downtown Cincinnati, Hvar, Croatia and Vancouver, Canada.

 At the end of the Summer of 2006, she made the big move to Vancouver, Canada for the next eight and a half years.
 It was from there that she enriched her studies while continuing to teach self-empowerment to the public.
 Her vast studies over the course of the last decade center around various forms of eastern studies including advanced yoga, multiple types of meditation, resilience-focused coaching, creative writing coaching, mediation and conflict resolution.

 Jos-Madelaine has studied at The University of British Columbia, The Justice Institute of British Columbia, the Emily Carr Art Institute on Granville Island.
 In addition, at Douglas College, Rhodes Wellness College and Prana College.

 As a writer, her influences range from Oscar Wilde's bluntness, to Kurt Vonnegut's whacky sense of humor, from Maya Angelou’s every book of wisdom, to Margaret Atwood’s shrewd look at the world’s state of affairs today.